Prasannaverse13/AuditHook/README.md

 # AuditHook: Smart Contract Security Analysis Platform

-AuditHook is an advanced AI-powered smart contract auditing platform that combines cutting-edge technology with user-friendly design to enhance blockchain security and developer education.
+AuditHook is an advanced AI-Agent smart contract auditing platform that combines cutting-edge technology with user-friendly design to enhance blockchain security and developer education.
 Built for the Base network and optimized for Uniswap v4 hooks, AuditHook empowers developers to create more secure DeFi applications.

 ## Key Features